KxSystems/nano/README.md

    1. calls `max` on the `mapped` that sequentially marches through all pages

 ### Reread (`reread.q`)
 This is the same as the first two steps of test read.
 We do not flush cache before this test so the data pages are already in cache.
-Reread is not expected to involve any data copy so its execution (`mmap` and `madvise`) should be infinite or a very large number.
+Reread is not expected to involve any data copy so its execution (`mmap` and `madvise`) should be much faster than [Read](#Read).

 ### Meta (`meta.q`)
 The meta operations are executed (variable `N`) thousand times and the average execution time is returned.